Kyblue11/IOS-Calculator/README.md

 # FRP Calculator
- A demonstration of building a calculator app using Functional Reactive Programming in Typescript!</br>
+ A demonstration of building a calculator app using **only** Functional Reactive Programming in Typescript!</br>
+ Includes extra features like
+ 1. history of calculations
+ 2. alternative user input validation
- Includes extra features like a history of calculations, user input validation, and a dark mode theme. </br>
+ 3. dark mode theme. </br>

  Author: **Aaron** </br>

 ## Usage